kbroman/kbroman.github.io/pages/about.md

 genetic dissection of complex traits in experimental organisms.
 The latter is often called &ldquo;QTL mapping.&rdquo; A QTL is a _quantitative trait locus_ &ndash; a genetic locus that influences a quantitative trait.
-Recently he has been focusing on the development of interactive data visualizations for high-dimensional genetic data;
+He is enthusiastic about the value of interactive data visualizations for exploring high-dimensional genetic data;
 see his [R/qtlcharts package](https://kbroman.org/qtlcharts) and
 his [D3 examples](https://www.biostat.wisc.edu/~kbroman/D3).